dvx-jsoriano/WebChatAPI/README.md

 ## Introduction

 This is a project WebChatAPI built in Laravel 8 from scratch.
-Development installation, configurations and steps on how this was build are wriiten below for reference.
+Development installation, configurations and steps on how this was built were written below for reference.

 ## Create New App
 - `laravel new WebChatAPI`